 The third layer, floors five and six, is articulated by enameled metal frames that create a horizontal band of golden rectangles running the length of the façade.
 The fourth and topmost layer, floors seven through nine, is not only a horizontal layer but, in its stepped profile and volumetric mass, is also a series of “urban villas” with large planting terraces.

 In addition to the above-mentioned considerations regarding the relationship with the urban fabric and the stratification of the four layers of construction, the composition is the result of two further operations.
 The frames that characterize the fifth and sixth floors and a giant order that embraces floors five to nine are set forward of the building’s actual west façade.
 In doing so, they provide space for balconies.
 On the east façade, the same shift excavates the mass of the building in a carved lattice.
-The second operation is that the whole ensemble of floors five to nine is slightly shifted off-center, producing a dynamic effect and having each transversal section of the building unique and different from each other.
+The second operation is that the whole ensemble of floors five to nine is slightly shifted off-center, producing a dynamic effect and having each transversal section of the building unique and different from the other.

 The building’s structure is mixed, in reinforced concrete for the load-bearing elements and metal for the frames from the fifth to the ninth floors.
 The foundation plate and underground waterproof retaining walls form a basin of reinforced concrete without solutions of continuity.
 The building’s load-bearing structure (pillars, stairs-elevator bodies) is a reinforced concrete frame with solid floors, reducing their thickness.
 The metal frames’ structure on the fifth to ninth floors is in galvanized steel that is painted white, with a 500mm side square section.
 The heating and cooling system has radiant panels powered by heat pumps.
 There is a controlled mechanical ventilation and primary air intake system with an integrated dehumidification system.

-The façades are clad in travertine slabs (from the ground up to and including the third floor), in white metal sheets (fourth floor (piano nobile) and kitchens on the fifth and sixth floors) and in Carrara marble slabs (from the fifth to the ninth floors).
+The façades are clad in travertine slabs (from the ground up to and including the third floor), in white metal sheets (fourth floor (piano nobile) and kitchens on the fifth and sixth floors), and in Carrara marble slabs (from the fifth to the ninth floors).
 The travertine slabs of the façades of the listed building overlooking Piazza Carlo Erba have been polished and restored.
 The windows of the property units are in natural wood frames painted white, with the exception of the window frames of the façades of the listed building, which are painted dark gray.
 The windows of the common areas are in white aluminum metal frames.

 The original metal door for the main lobby entrance on Piazza Carlo Erba has been retained and restored.
 The common areas are covered with custom wood paneling and have suspended ceilings.
 The parquet floors of the units are in natural oak, with the exception of the tiled and grès-clad bathrooms.
 The building’s lighting is characterized by a particular study of how to enhance both the pre-existing façades of the listed building overlooking Piazza Carlo Erba.
 The new body whose curvature is accompanied by LED lighting in the continuous terraces’ external suspended ceiling on the fourth floor.